Skip to main content

 James Alexander Liddle (Fed)

-At NIST, his division works in a variety of areas, ranging from quantum nanophotonics to biology.
-His personal research focus is on nanofabrication and self-assembly for nanomanufacturing.
+At NIST, his division works in a variety of areas, ranging from quantum nanophotonics to biometrology.
+His personal research focus is on nanofabrication, self-assembly for nanomanufacturing, and single-molecule super-resolution microscopy for materials metrology.
 He has published over 275 papers, in areas ranging from electron-beam lithography to DNA-controlled nanoparticle assembly and holds 19 US patents.
-He is a fellow of the APS and the Washington Academy of Sciences, and a member of the AVS and MRS. He has served on numerous advisory and program evaluation committees, including those for NSF, DOE, and the Semiconductor Research Corporation, and is a member of the program committees of several advanced patterning technology conferences.
+He is a fellow of the APS and the Washington Academy of Sciences, and a member of the AVS and MRS. He has served on numerous advisory and program evaluation committees, including those for NSF, DOE, and the Semiconductor Research Corporation, and as chair of several advanced patterning and metrology technology conferences.

 • Thermodynamic effect of DNA scaffold topology on DNA origami folds